San Francisco business owner filmed spraying woman with water

-SAN FRANCISCO (KRON) – A business in San Francisco is getting some misdirected hate after a man was filmed spraying water on a woman who appears to be homeless in front of the establishment.
+A business in San Francisco is getting some misdirected hate after a man was filmed spraying water on a woman who appears to be homeless in front of the establishment.
 The problem is, the man, though the owner of a nearby business, isn’t affiliated with them.
+KTLA’s sister station KRON reports.

 Video shot by another business owner shows a man using a hose to spray a strong stream of water onto a woman sitting on the sidewalk.
 The woman appears to be homeless, and as she screams he continues to spray her.